temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--env` (string) - Environment to read environment-specific flags from.
+* `--env` (string) - Read additional options from the `ENV` environment.
+(See "temporal env --help" for more about environments.)
 Default: default.
 Env: TEMPORAL_ENV.
-* `--env-file` (string) - File to read all environments (defaults to `$HOME/.config/temporalio/temporal.yaml`).
+* `--env-file` (string) - Read/store per-environment configuration in `PATH` (defaults to "$HOME/.config/temporalio/temporal.yaml").
 * `--log-level` (string-enum) - Log level.
-Default is "info" for most commands and "warn" for `server start-dev`.
+Default is "info" for most commands and "warn" for the development server.
   Options: debug, info, warn, error, never.
 Default: info.
-* `--log-format` (string) - Log format.
-Options are "text" and "json".
+* `--log-format` (string) - Emit log messages in "text" or "json" format.
 Default is "text".
-* `--output`, `-o` (string-enum) - Data output format.
-Note, this does not affect logging.
+* `--output`, `-o` (string-enum) - Emit output in the `FMT` format.
+Does not affect logs; use --log-format instead.
 Options: text, json, jsonl, none.
 Default: text.
-* `--time-format` (string-enum) - Time format.
+* `--time-format` (string-enum) - Emit timestamps in the `FMT` format.
 Options: relative, iso, raw.
 Default: relative.
-* `--color` (string-enum) - Set coloring.
+* `--color` (string-enum) - Colorize output.
+Does not affect logs.
 Options: always, never, auto.
 Default: auto.
-* `--no-json-shorthand-payloads` (bool) - Always show all payloads as raw payloads even if they are JSON.
+* `--no-json-shorthand-payloads` (bool) - Show all payloads as raw payloads even if they are JSON.

-### temporal activity: Complete or fail an Activity.
+### temporal activity: Complete or fail an Activity

 #### Options

 Includes options set for [client](#options-set-for-client).

-### temporal activity complete: Complete an Activity.
+### temporal activity complete: Complete an Activity

 Complete an Activity.